 Don’t be satisfied simply to avoid the prospect of a Trump Presidency.
 Elect a Congress that will move this country in a more progressive direction – despite attempts by some to move us back to the nineteenth century both economically and politically.
 Make Congress and state legislatures constructive and productive rather than destructive and obstructive as we have witnessed of late.
 Fight to stop the fighting – both home and abroad.
 Our tax dollars need to be spent more wisely than perpetuating murderous wars on everything from terror to drugs to women’s, minority and LGBTQ rights.
 Export more life-enhancing goods and services and fewer weapons designed to kill.

 We need to demand that our politicians and corporations start to accurately report on what they are doing for us instead of just doing stuff to us that serves the few too well and costs the many far too much.
 Presidential campaigns should be about building a better world, not merely avoiding a catastrophe.
 The candidates should have been vetted much more thoroughly by now than has been the case.
 The GOP process left us with Trump.
 Don’t reward that sort of incompetence with the West Wing as a reality show and a government that further enriches the undeserving rich while further impoverishing the rest.
 We deserve for the next four years to be a reprieve from the last six, not a continuation of it or worse.

-I, too, find it mind-boggling that Gary Johnson is polling so well among former supporters.
-He certainly is not advocating they vote for him.
-Based on many of his utterances, he would probably be polling much lower if they were including him in the debates.
+I, too, find it mind-boggling that Gary Johnson is polling so well among former Sanders supporters.
+Bernie certainly is not advocating they vote for him.
+Based on many of Johnson’s utterances, he would probably be polling much lower if they were including him in the debates.
 Even his running mate and Ron Paul don’t seem that enthusiastic about him.
 Nonetheless, it appears Clinton has more to fear from him than Stein. – RJC

 Why are so many Bernie supporters turning Libertarian?